refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-edit-page.md

 ---
 id: add-edit-page
-title: 2.Adding Edit Page
+title: 2.
+Adding Edit Page
 tutorial:
     order: 0
     prev: tutorial/adding-crud-pages/{preferredUI}/index
     next: tutorial/adding-crud-pages/{preferredUI}/add-show-page
 ---

-## Overview

 Edit page is the page where you can edit the record.
 In this tutorial, we will create the edit page for the `products` resource.